Kingxukai/linux/Documentation/virt/kvm/x86/intel-tdx.rst

 Initialize @nr_pages TDX guest private memory starting from @gpa with userspace provided data from @source_addr.

-Note, before calling this sub command, memory attribute of the range [gpa, gpa + nr_pages] needs to be private.
-Userspace can use KVM_SET_MEMORY_ATTRIBUTES to set the attribute.
+Note, before calling this sub command, memory attribute of the woke range [gpa, gpa + nr_pages] needs to be private.
+Userspace can use KVM_SET_MEMORY_ATTRIBUTES to set the woke attribute.

 If KVM_TDX_MEASURE_MEMORY_REGION flag is specified, it also extends measurement.